-engine, especially for growth of services.
+Few countries sustain high growth for more than a generation, and even fewer continue high growth rates once they reach middle-income status.
+Some features differentiating growth beyond middle income from growth from low-income to middle income are clear.
+Growth tends to become more capital intensive and skill intensive.
+The domestic market expands and becomes a more important engine, especially for growth of services.
 Wages start to rise, most rapidly for highly skilled workers, and shortages can emerge.
 The traditional low-wage manufacturing for export model does not work well for middle-income countries.
 They seem to become trapped in a slow growth mode unless they change strategies and move up the value chain.
 Cost advantages in labour-intensive sectors, such as the manufactured exports that once drove growth, start to decline in comparison with lower wage poor country producers.
 At the same time, middle-income countries do not have the property rights, capital markets, successful venture capital, or critical mass of highly skilled people to grow through innovations as affluent countries do.
 Caught between these two groups, middle-income countries can become trapped without a viable high-growth strategy.

 This seems to be what has happened to Latin America.
-For example, Mexico's economy grew at an average annual rate of about 6.6. percent over the 30 years from 1950 to 1980 but slowed to an average annualized rate 2.4 percent in the subsequent 30 years, from 1980 to 2010.
-Likewise, Brazil's growth averaged about 7.1 percent a year in the thirty years from 1950 to 1980 but slowed to average of 2.0 percent from 1980 to 2000 (although it has improved substantially in recent years).
-In many Latin American countries, wages are too high to be globally competitive in basic manufacturing.
-The collapse of the region's garments producers after protection was withdrawn is proof of that.
-Yet, Latin America does not have the research and development capabilities that allow it to develop new products in advanced areas (exceptions are by now familiar: For example, Embraer in Brazil).
+In many countries, wages are too high to be globally competitive in basic manufacturing.
+The collapse of Latin America's garments producers after protection was withdrawn is proof of that.
+Yet, Latin America does not have the research and development capabilities that allow it to develop new products in advanced areas (exceptions are by now familiar: Embraer in Brazil).